Water supply and sanitation in the Wellington Region

 Water supply and sanitation in the Wellington region involves the provision of the "three waters" – drinking water, stormwater, and wastewater services in the Greater Wellington region.

 Water supplies to the Wellington metropolitan area meet the requirements of the Health Act and conform with drinking water standards.
-However, for some of the towns in the Kapiti Coast and Wairarapa regions, there have been occasional non-conformances with the required standards for drinking water quality and safety.

-The challenges for managing the three waters in the Wellington region include the deteriorated condition of pipelines in the Wellington metropolitan area.
+However, for some of the towns in the Kāpiti Coast and Wairarapa regions, there have been occasional non-conformances with the required standards for drinking water quality and safety.
+The challenges for managing the three waters in the Wellington region include the deteriorated condition of the city reticulation pipelines, in Porirua, Lower Hutt, Upper Hutt and Wellington City.
 The pipelines are in significantly worse condition than those in other large networks nationwide, and there has been a recent history of serious failures.
-The water supply to the region is also at significant risk during a severe earthquake, although some projects are underway to improve resilience.
+The water supply to the region is also at significant risk because of the high rate of leakage, and it is also vulnerable during a severe earthquake, although some projects are underway to improve resilience.

 Asset ownership and service provision

 The three waters assets in the Wellington metropolitan area are owned by five councils: Wellington City, Hutt, Upper Hutt and Porirua city councils, and the Greater Wellington Regional Council.
-However, the water assets of these councils are managed by an infrastructure asset management company, Wellington Water.
+The water assets of these councils became managed by an infrastructure asset management company, Wellington Water.
 From 1 October 2019, Wellington Water also became the asset manager of the water assets of the South Wairarapa District Council.

 Wellington Water is jointly owned by all six councils.

 The assets in the region covered by these six councils includes 6,300 km of pipes, 138 reservoirs, 249 pump stations and four drinking water treatment plants.

-Three waters services for the remaining parts of the Greater Wellington region are provided by the Kapiti Coast District Council, the Carterton District Council and Masterton District Council.
+Three waters services for the remaining parts of the Greater Wellington region are provided by the Kāpiti Coast District Council, the Carterton District Council and Masterton District Council.